 Bertha von Suttner, born in 1843, was in many ways ahead of her times.
 As an avid pacifist, this remarkable woman was the figurehead of a world-wide peace movement.
 She relentlessly fought nationalist fanaticism, aggressive militarism, anti-Semitism and recognized the dangers of hate breeding.
 As a writer and lecturer, she inspired her friend and benefactor Alfred Nobel to create a Peace Prize.
 She was the first woman to win the Nobel Peace Prize in 1906 for her most famous novel “Lay Down your Arms”.

-Violinist Elena Denisova and her husband, pianist Alexei Kornienko were some of the musicians selected by the Austrian Ministry of Foreign Affairs to perform a commemoration concert internationally in conjunction with this exhibit.
+To celebrate the opening of this exhibit at Conrad Grebel, Violinist Elena Denisova and her husband, pianist Alexei Kornienko will perform a commemoration concert.
+These world class musicians have been selected by the Austrian Ministry of Foreign Affairs to perform in conjunction with this exhibit.